guwidoe/VBA-StringTools/README.md

 - UnescapeUnicode

 ## Notes

 - No extra library references are needed (e.g. Microsoft Scripting Runtime)
 - Works in any host Application (Excel, Word, AutoCAD, etc.)
 - Works on both Windows and Mac.
-On Mac, 4 of the methods are not available, but 3 of them are just optional alternatives to available methods.
-Only `GetBstrFromWideStringPtr` is currently actually limited to Windows.
+Only the function `GetBstrFromWideStringPtr` is currently limited to Windows.
 - Works in both x32 and x64 application environments

 ## License